-Dr Sibongiseni Maxwell Dhlomo was born in a
+Dr Sibongiseni Maxwell Dhlomo

 enrolled at the University of Natal, Durban (1980 – 1985) where he

 excelled in the field of Medicine.

-He later pursued further studies in psychology and sociology.
+majoring in psychology and sociology.
 In order to spearhead a holistic

 His passion for raising the quality of lives of ordinary people and his

 concern for addressing the pandemic of HIV and Aids and TB motivated him

 to extend his professional understanding by equipping himself with a